fortvivlan/gicr_docx/README.md

 Supposedly should work fine both with version 1.0 and 2.0 (as long as the table has columns *left*, *result* and *right*).

 Place your snippets in the data folder and get them back in .docx format from docs folder.

+Updates

+Version 1.5: you can convert your tsvs now too!
+Just put them in the folder.